jhudsl/Documentation_and_Usability/06-how-to_examples.Rmd

 If your users follow along with your examples successfully, their next step will probably be to tailor your examples to their own questions.
 Whether you intend it or not, your examples will probably be used as template framework for your user's analysis.
 Knowing this, try to highlight places that users will absolutely need to change the code and other places that they might want to personalize it.
-Sending them to more information about options and possibilities is always nice too.
+Providing them with more resources about options and possibilities is always nice too.

 **To recap:**

 <img src=https://docs.google.com/presentation/d/1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg/export/png?id=1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg&pageid=gcdcbd8d802_0_12 width = 400 height = 400 />

-## Good Examples of How-to examples
+## Good examples of How-to examples

 [DESeq2 has excellent vignettes](http://www.bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html)!
 @Love2014 walks through the most common use cases of DESeq2, providing data and explaining the set up.